Apples for apple cider vinegar

 How to brew:

-Place a tight weave breathable cover over the jar and secure with a rubber band.
-A paper coffee filter works well.
+3. Cover with a coffee filter and secure with a rubber band.
 The yeasts and bacteria need access to oxygen, but you want to keep out dust and pesky bugs like fruit flies.
 The weave on cheese cloth is not near tight enough to keep out bugs.
 Trust us: they will burrow into the fabric and find their way into your ferment!

-Ferment out of direct sunlight for about 30 days.
+4. Ferment in a warm well ventilated area, out of direct sunlight for about 30 days.
 After about a week or two you will notice the juice has become a bit murky, and possibly a new vinegar pellicle has started to form at the surface.
 That’s a good sign of progress!
 Start tasting the vinegar at the 30 day mark.
 If it’s still on the sweet side, leave to ferment a few days longer and taste again.

 Ingredients: